civicrm/civicrm-cxn-rpc/README.md

 Policy Recommendations
 ----------------------

  * Applications should accept new registrations.
-Applications should reject existing registrations unless the shared-secret is identical.
- * Applications should not make assumptions about the version of CiviCRM used by any given site.
-Rather, they should periodically call "System.get" API to determine the configuration.
+If a registration is attempted with an existing cxnId, then use the shared-secret as client authentication -- if the shared-secret matches, then accept the updated registration; otherwise, reject it.
+ * Applications should periodically validate their connections -- i.e. issue an API call for "System.get" to ensure that the connection corresponds to an active Civi installation running a compatible version.
+ * Services should be deployed on HTTPS to provide additional security (e.g. forward-secrecy).
+However, this could impact compatibility/reach, and the protocol encrypts all messages regardless, so HTTP may still be used.